SouthernPark/AutoMLFaceMask/README.md

       To grep my file to the local:
       gsutil cp <bucket_location> <local_dir>

-## III.
-Deploy the trained module to a pre-built CPU docker
+## Deploy the trained module to a pre-built CPU docker
    >(1) Download the pre-built CPU docker image from gcp container registry
    Google has created a docker image which can help us do prediction if we can deploy the module into the container.